 Since 1999 Fair Trade USA, formerly TransFair USA, has brought Fair Trade certified coffee to the U.S. market.
 The organization, which manages the licensing and distribution of products in the U.S., introduced millions of consumers to the principles of Fair Trade.
 They did so primarily through coffee, which accounts for over seventy percent of the American Fair Trade market.
 Through product branding and advertising campaigns, even an award-winning documentary film, people in the U.S. have come to associate the Fair Trade label with democratically organized farming cooperatives, a minimum price that on average is higher than the price per pound paid on the open market, and social, economic, and environmental initiatives in producing communities.
-Well, come January first, you must forget everything you know about Fair Trade.
-Fair Trade USA (FTUSA) has changed the rules dramatically.
-While they will continue to market the small-scale farmer and the cooperative as the face of the brand, the base of it will be transnational corporations and large-scale plantations.
+But, in January, 2012, Fair Trade USA (FTUSA) changed the rules dramatically.
+While they continue to market the small-scale farmer and the cooperative as the face of the brand, the base of it now is transnational corporations and large-scale plantations.
 So much for the little guy.

 A recent article in the New York Times explains that there are two major changes coming from FTUSA: 1.
 It will open up its licensing to large-scale coffee plantations, whereas up until now it has sourced exclusively from democratically organized cooperatives of small-scale farmers, and 2.
 It will certify products that contain as little as ten percent certified Fair Trade ingredients.
 You might be surprised to find that their previous standard was twenty-five percent, not one hundred, required for the label.
 While FTUSA describes these changes as bringing “Fair Trade for All” because they will expand the scope of sourcing, and yield an anticipated doubling of the U.S. market for Fair Trade goods by 2015, these changes represent a radical revision of a model that was initially designed to be an alternative to neoliberal trade.
 Now, it has been fully absorbed into mainstream capitalism.